jolled/GetingAndCleaningDataCourseProject/CodeBook.md

 *Mag->Magnitude
 *BodyBody->Body

-##Calculate a mean for each variable for each activity and each subject
+##Step 6: Calculate a mean for each variable for each activity and each subject
 A mean i calculcated for ecah variable for each activity and subject with dplyrs aggregate function.

-##Write all the mean values to a file
+##Step 7: Write all the mean values to a file
 Before all the mean values are written to a file some columns are removed.
 These columns are just id vectors hence not containing any useful information

 The resulting file with calculated means contains the follwing information: